 After you’ve modified the resource, Fugue will detect the change during its next scan.
-If you don’t want to wait, you can manually trigger a scan via the UI or API.
+If you don’t want to wait, you can manually trigger a scan.

-Once the next scan is completed, results appear on the Events page, which lists each drift event (deviation from the baseline).
+Once the next scan is completed, results appear on the Events page, which lists each drift or enforcement event.
 You’ll see the following data: